swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

-In the absence of a top-level `Package.pins` file, the package manager will operate based purely on the requirements specified in the package manifest, but will then automatically record the choices it makes into a `Package.pins` file as part of the "auto-pinning" feature.
+In the absence of a top-level `Package.pins` file, the package manager will operate based purely on the requirements specified in the package manifest, but will then automatically record the choices it makes into a `Package.pins` file as part of the "automatic pinning" feature.
 The goal of this behavior is to encourage reproducible behavior among package authors who share the pin file (typically by checking it in).

-We will also provide an explicit mechanism by which package authors can opt out of the "auto-pinning" default for their package.
+We will also provide an explicit mechanism by which package authors can opt out of the automatic pinning default for their package.

 The pins file will *not* override manifest specified version requirements and it will be an error (with proper diagnostics) if there is a conflict between the